 - One of his neighbors claimed that he initiated a conversation about one of the Manorville murders on the first day that they met.

-- It is easy to see why he might have changed his M.O. following the murder of Colleen McNamee.
+- It is easy to see why he might have deliberately changed his M.O.

 - Bittrolff’s crimes suddenly stopped in 1994.
 LISK’s crimes started two years later.

-- He fits the parts of the FBI profile that we know about.
+- He fits the parts of the FBI profile that have been made public.

-- One of the victims reportedly made a lot of phone calls to Manorville in the lead-up to her disappearance.
+- One of the victims reportedly made a series of phone calls to Manorville in the lead-up to her disappearance.

 As you can see, he is a pretty solid suspect.